The Baldwins

 The Baldwins is an American reality television series starring Alec Baldwin, Hilaria Baldwin, and their seven children, that premiered on February 23, 2025.

 History

-The series takes place in the aftermath of the fatal Rust shooting incident, and chronicles the toll it takes on the Baldwin family as well as the general chaos of raising seven children.
+The series follows the Baldwin family, including Alec, Hilaria, and their seven children.
+It takes place in the aftermath of the fatal Rust shooting incident, and chronicles the toll it takes on the Baldwin family, as well as the general chaos of raising seven children.